Story Editing | Brainstorming | Darling Killing

 - I edit by-the-hour (for people who want to get over a hump and have fresh editorial ears on a story/idea/pitch).

-I can listen for BIG structural notes, smaller line edits or a combination.
+I can provide BIG structural notes, smaller line edits or a combination.

 If you are brainstorming an idea or working through a tough story, please feel free to get in touch.